-Main risks and negative environmental impacts of the PforR program Togo ASTRE
+Table 3 Main risks and negative environmental impacts of the PforR program Togo ASTRE

-Results Areas Types of activities Description of Activities Main environmental risk/impacts Level of risk RA 1 Acompanying Measures Financial inclusion measures Shock response mechanisms and protocols Financial support to people affected by shock Regular cash transfers for chronic poverty; Resilience measures such as video and text messaging on financial literacy and health benefits Creation of mobile savings) Adoption of methodology for The flagship safety nets program shock-responsive transfers Shock-responsive transfers for transient poverty and vulnerability to conflict and climate shocks.
-Destruction of the flora by charcoal production activities, cutting and sale of firewood.
-Decrease in carbon sequestration capacity Low risk RA 2 Strengthening social registry Establishing information system for entities responsible for implementing social assistance projects Development of "Data Lab" Program management and coordination Reporting, audits, and evaluation Communication, training, capacity building Adoption of an interoperability and coordination framework, and the development of a set of government data exchange platform to deliver social programs Deployment of the social register (RSPM) the construction of a Beneficiary Operations Management System (BOMS) Implementation of a payment platform
+RA / DLI's associates (see Appendix 6) Types of activities Description of activities Main environment risk/impacts Level of risk Result Area 1 Cash Transfers Regular cash transfers for chronic poverty, Low risk

-Results Types of activities Description of Activities Main environmental Level of risk Areas mapping unique identifiers Implementation of a payment platform mapping unique identifiers Build capacity for portfolio planning and multi-year public expenditure frameworks Adopt and use a governance mechanism for key ministries to coordinate the implementation of social policy risk/impacts
+DLI 1 to 4 Economic inclusion measure Accompanying measures Shock-responsive transfers for transient poverty and vulnerability to conflict and climate shocks.
+Productive inclusion and resilience measures.
+(Training in microentrepreneurship) - Destruction of the flora by charcoal production Result Area 2 DLI 5 to 9 Capacity building Implementation of a management system.
+Adoption of an interoperability and coordination framework, and the development of a set of government data exchange platform to deliver social programs Deployment of the social register (RSPM) the construction of a Beneficiary Operations Management System (BOMS). the implementation of a payment platform mapping unique identifiers. activities, cutting and sale of firewood.
+Decrease in carbon sequestration capacity Result Area 3 DLI 10 and 11 Capacity building Build capacity for portfolio planning and multi-year public expenditure frameworks.
+Adopt and use a governance mechanism for key ministries to coordinate the implementation of social policy.